Hungsiu/Media2024Unity/index.md

 Click on the "Player" script file to open it

-Add the following code in the Update method
+Add the following code in the "Update" method

-Allow the user to move the Player's position using the "W","A","S" and "D" keys
+Allow the user to move the Player's position using the "W" , "A" , "S" and "D" keys

 ```cs